qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/README.md

 - [x] It supports undo/redo as well.
 - [x] It supports AnyState, EntryState, and ExitState.
 - [x] It supports multiple selection for pasting.
 (Contributed by [@sungnyung](https://github.com/sungnyung) and [@kwbn64](https://github.com/kwbn64) [#1](https://github.com/qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/pull/1))
-- [ ] It supports transitions between StateMachine and State. (yet)
+- [x] It supports transitions between StateMachine and State.
-   - [x] Copy selected transitions that goes from a State to a StateMachine.
+   - [x] Copy selected transitions that go from a State to a StateMachine.
 (Contributed by [@Eyellen](https://github.com/Eyellen) [#3](https://github.com/qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/pull/3))
-   - [ ] Copy outgoing transitions that goes from a State to a StateMachine.
+   - [x] Copy outgoing transitions that go from a State to a StateMachine. ([#4](https://github.com/qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/pull/4))
-   - [ ] Copy selected transition that goes from a StateMachine to a State.
+   - [x] Copy selected transitions that go from a StateMachine to a State. ([#4](https://github.com/qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/pull/4))
-   - [ ] Copy ingoing transitions that goes from a StateMachine to a State.
+   - [x] Copy ingoing transitions that go from a StateMachine to a State. ([#4](https://github.com/qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/pull/4))
-   - [ ] Copy selected transitions that goes from a StateMachine to a StateMachine.
+   - [x] Copy selected transitions that go from a StateMachine to a StateMachine. ([#4](https://github.com/qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/pull/4))
-   - [ ] Copy outgoing transitions that goes from a StateMachine to a StateMachine.
+   - [x] Copy outgoing transitions that go from a StateMachine to a StateMachine. ([#4](https://github.com/qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/pull/4))
-   - [ ] Copy ingoing transitions that goes from a StateMachine to a StateMachine.
+   - [x] Copy ingoing transitions that go from a StateMachine to a StateMachine. ([#4](https://github.com/qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/pull/4))

 ## Preview
 ### Copy selected transitions